dirtyhenry/dead-rooster-articles/2006-01-16-first-impressions-of-the-earth.md

 ---
 layout: post
-title: The Strokes - First impressions of the earth
+title: The Strokes - First Impressions of the Earth
 authors:
   - Dirty Henry
 ---